boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __EventSubject__  __: Passing events between components\.__

-Let’s look at these two methods
+Let's look at these two methods

 We call next to ask the EventSubject to emit our data \(call any subscribed methods\)\.